semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 In mathematics we measure how commutative two operations are using a commutator.
 The idea is to apply the two operations and their inverses one after the other and check the result.
 For example given X and Y operations, the commutator would be calculated as the sequence `X Y X' Y'`.

 If the operations are commutative, the order can be exchanged (`X Y X' Y' = X X' Y Y'`), and operations and their inverses will cancel each other out, and we get "zero" or Identity Operation as a result (which means that the state is left unchanged).
 However for non-commutative operations, the result of the commutator will be different from "zero" and will reflect the level commutativity.
-Almost commmutative operations will have a "simple" commutator, and operations which are far from commuting will have a "complex" commutator.
+Almost commutative operations will have a "simple" commutator, and operations which are far from commuting will have a "complex" commutator.
 So in a way commutator shows how many elements were "co-mutated" by applying both operations and their inverses.

 Coming back to cube solving, we want to find algorithms which modify only a few parts of the cube, and leave the rest unchanged.
-We can achive this goal by finding two operations which almost commute.
+We can achieve this goal by finding two operations which almost commute.
 Applying the commutator of these operations will affect only a few cubelets, as most of the changes will be canceled out.

 And how can we find operations which almost commute?
 As a rule of thumb we can say that permutation operations "almost commute" if they only affect a few elements in common.
 (This is not generally true, but a good enough assumption for our use case).
 To really understand all this, let's look at two examples.